 How do I apply for a premises licence?

-Applications may be made online or by post and include the following documents and submissions:
+Applications may be made online or by post and include documents and submissions.

-An operating schedule is a document that should include all the information necessary to enable the Council or interested party to assess whether the steps to be taken to promote licensing objectives are satisfactory.
+An operating schedule is a document that should include all the information necessary to enable us or an interested party to assess whether the steps to be taken to promote licensing objectives are satisfactory.
 The form of an operating schedule is provided within the specified application form and must be completed.

 In the case of an application for a premises licence which relates to the sale or supply of alcohol, the consent of the individual who the applicant wishes to have specified as the premises supervisor in the licence must be provided.